johnathanhuutri/CTFWriteup/machine/Vulnhub/ThePlanetsEarth/README.md

 Disallow: /testingnotes.*
 ```

-Seems like that is a file rather than a directory, let's try with different extension and after a few attempts, we know the extension for that file is `.txt`:
+Seems like that is a file rather than a directory.
+Let's try with different extensions and after a few attempts, we know the extension for that file is `.txt`:

 ![](images/testingnotes.png)